 There are a lot of different types of headaches out there.
 Some people get headaches due to sinus pressure.
 For others, the problem is a tension headache.
 Migraines are a common source of headaches.
 There are also headaches that result from the flu and other viruses, concussions, and emergency issues like meningitis.

 Is age a factor in getting a diagnosis?
-It is interesting how one study found very different causes of headaches in those who were 45 and under versus those who were over 45.
+One study found very different causes of headaches in adults aged 45 and under versus those aged over 45.
 For example, younger people seemed to suffer more from tension headaches, migraines, and sinus headaches.
 Let’s explore this phenomenon.

 The prevalence of tension headaches, migraines, and sinus headaches in younger people makes sense for a number of reasons.
 Tension headaches are often due to stress.
 The modern workplace puts a lot of pressure on people to perform.
 Plus, this generation is struggling with raising their children, taking care of aging parents, and paying off massive student loans all at once.